inderjeetnair/inderjeetnair.github.io/index.md

 toc: true
 ---

-I am a PhD candidate in the Department of Computational and Data Sciences (CDS) at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) with a research focus on Machine Learning and related areas.
+I am a 4th year PhD candidate in the Department of Computational and Data Sciences (CDS) at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) with a research focus on Machine Learning and related areas.
 I am supervised by [Prof. Partha Pratim Talukdar](http://talukdar.net/), and have been affiliated with the Machine And Language Learning Lab (MALL Lab) since August 2018.

 Prior to graduate school, I received my Bachelor of Engineering (BE Hons.) in Computer Science from [Birla Institute of Technology and Science, Pilani (BITS Pilani)](http://www.bits-pilani.ac.in/) in 2015.

+I am currently looking for full-time positions (Research Scientist/Research Engineer/Post-doc) in Bangalore or remote, starting June 2022 or later.

 ## Research